pupilfirst/pupilfirst/docs/users/courses.md

 ## Editing courses

-To edit a course's details, simply click on the course in the Courses menu.
-The form for editing a course is identical to the one that you used to create it.
+To edit the details of a course, click on the _Edit Course Details_ button located on the card displaying the course name and other information.
+The form used for editing the course is identical to the one you used during its creation.

 To edit the _contents_ of a course, you'll want to use the [curriculum editor](/users/curriculum_editor), which is documented separately.